Updated: Mar 10

 3. Cleaning up your diet and servicing the body

-January tends to be the time of year when many people try out new diets and sign up to the gym.
-It is also a time when people think about detoxing or at least cutting out the naughty stuff like alcohol or junk food.
+At the start of year many people try out new diets, sign up to the gym, they attempt detoxing or at least cutting out the naughty stuff like alcohol and junk food.
 After all, we are what we eat!
 When we fuel our bodies with garbage, it will eventually reflect in our overall health, energy, appearance, and emotional wellbeing.
 So taking stock of our eating habits and making small changes to clean up our bodies from the inside out is key to improving our health and essentially our life experience.
 For some detoxing inspiration see link: Full Body Detox: 9 Ways to Rejuvenate Your Body (healthline.com)

 Ensuring our bodies get their relevant servicing/ check-ups is also key in preventing health issues developing in future, especially if we have pre-existing conditions or require medication.
 Our bodies are always communicating with us; if we fail to ignore the messages, physical symptoms will only persist and worsen till we have no choice but to stop, sit up and pay attention.
-So being proactive in getting the essentials checked up, even during a pandemic, can help ensure a healthy mind and body and prevent health issues, pain, infection, disease, and in some cases can even help prevent death!
+So being proactive in getting the essentials checked up can help ensure a healthy mind and body and prevent health issues, pain, infection, disease, and in some cases can even help prevent death!

 Go through the fridge, freezer, cupboards (or wherever else food may be hiding) and remove what you want to eliminate from your diet.
 Most supermarkets have a food bank donation area so no food needs go to waste.

 Plan your healthier eating menu for the week in advance, shop only what you need and swap naughty treats for low-fat low-sugar alternatives.